ahmedelshamy4/News/README.md

 ✨ App Features :

-    Splash screen.
+    .Splash screen.
-    Support Arabic and English languages.
+    .Support Arabic and English languages.
-    Search bar for searching about any news.
+    .Search bar for searching about any news.
-    Possibility to save favorite articles.
+    .Possibility to save favorite articles.
-    Dark mode and Light mode.
+    .Dark mode and Light mode.